Distinct but Inseparable Series, No. 7

 The Rev. Dr. Robert S. Rayburn

-In this morning sermons we considering matched pairs of biblical truth, each a separate and emphatic teaching of the Word of God but one that must be held in unity one with the other.
+In these morning sermons we are considering matched pairs of biblical truth, each a separate and emphatic teaching of the Word of God but one that must be held in unity one with the other.
 Think of pairs we have considered so far: law and gospel, justification and sanctification, and faith and works.
 Let any of those truths be separated from the other, and each will be disfigured, corrupted, changed into something less and something worse; held together, they are life itself.
 This morning our pair is clarity and mystery and our text is the famous passage in Isaiah 55 that sets these two degrees of comprehension and understanding side by side.

 v.6 To “seek the Lord” does not mean to search for him in the hope that he might be found but coming to someone you know is there!
 “While he may be found” adds a note of urgency; there is a limited opportunity for repentance.
 Delaying repentance may mean and has often meant that one will never repent since repentance is God’s gift and the day of salvation may come to an end while the sinner is still dallying with his sin.
 Whenever God speaks it is time for the sinner to respond!